-The objective of Fortify is to provide physiotherapy and performance training services that go beyond decreasing pain and restoring “normal” function.
+Chris' objective is to provide physiotherapy and performance training services that go beyond decreasing pain and restoring “normal” function.
 Normal is often not sufficient.
-Normative values in physiotherapy are typically based on minimal standards of physical function, rather than what is required for you to achieve your personal goals and do the things you enjoy.
+Normative values in physiotherapy are typically based on minimal standards of physical function, rather than what may be required for you to achieve your personal goals and do the things you enjoy.

-The goal is to help you maximize your physical function so that you can do the things that are important to you with complete confidence – to Fortify you for whatever it is you wish to encounter.
+The goal is to help you maximize your physical function so that you can do the things that are important to you with complete confidence – to Fortify YOUR body for YOUR life.

 The Fortify Spectrum

-The perspective of Fortify is that there is no gap between acute rehabilitation and sport-specific training when treatment plans and programs are based on systematic biomechanical and neurophysiological progressions.
+Chris' perspective is that there is no gap between acute rehabilitation and sport-specific training when treatment plans and programs are based on systematic biomechanical and neurophysiological progressions.

 Below is a visual representation of this perspective.
 It contains elements that relate to both acute and chronic conditions therefore many of the items will not be present concurrently.
 It must be noted that this spectrum is not based any research and is intended for illustrative purposes only.